tsssni/carol-engine/README.md

       - Geometry Function: Height-Correlated Masking-Shadowing Function

 - **Deferred Shading**
-  - Store diffuse color, emission, roughness, metalness, normal and view depth in G-Buffer
+  - Store diffuse color, emission, roughness, metalness and normal in G-Buffer

 - **Amplification shader and mesh shader**
   - These are features supported by GPU with Turing or more advanced architectures.